1997 Indianapolis 500

-The 81st Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana over three days, May 25–27, 1997.
-It was originally scheduled for Sunday May 25, however, rain washed out all activities for the day.
-The race was started on Monday May 26, but rain halted the race after only 15 laps had been completed.
-On Tuesday May 27, the race was resumed, and was run to completion.
-The rain delay, as well as two controversies (one during time trials, and one during the race), put a damper on the month.
-Arie Luyendyk won the race from the pole position, his second Indy victory.
-Treadway Racing, in only their second season of competition, finished 1st-2nd with Luyendyk and teammate Scott Goodyear.
-The team became the first to sweep the top two finishing position at Indianapolis since Leader Cards in 1962.
+The 81st Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana, on May 25–27, 1997.
+The race was scheduled for Sunday May 25, but was postponed until Monday May 26 due to rain.
+Rain then halted the race after only fifteen laps had been completed.
+On Tuesday, May 27, the race was resumed and run to completion.
+Arie Luyendyk won the race from the pole position, his second of two Indy victories.
+Treadway Racing, in only their second season of competition, finished 1st–2nd with Luyendyk and Scott Goodyear, the first team to sweep the top two finishing positions at Indianapolis since Leader Cards in 1962.

-It was the second Indianapolis 500 held as part of the USAC-sanctioned Indy Racing League, and was part of the 1996-97 Indy Racing League season.
-It marked the introduction of a new production-based, normally aspirated engine formula as well as a new chassis design.
-The new engine formula resulted in a substantial drop in speeds compared to the previous year, and the chassis were noticeably different in many aspects - both visually, and mechanically.
+It was the second Indianapolis 500 held as part of the USAC-sanctioned Indy Racing League, and was part of the 1996–97 Indy Racing League season.
+It marked the introduction of a production-based, normally aspirated engine formula that reduced speeds from the previous year, and of a new chassis design that was noticeably different mechanically and visually.

-A controversy during qualifying saw two bumped cars re-added to the starting field after the close of time trials, thus the starting grid was made up of 35 cars.
-It was the first time since 1979, and only the second time since 1933 that more than the traditional 33 cars comprised the starting grid.
-While the field had been expanded, a crash during the pace lap eliminated three cars.
-Two additional cars failed to start the race due to mechanical problems, and only 29 cars took the green flag.
+A controversy during qualifying saw two bumped cars re-added to the starting field after the time trials.
+The starting grid consisted of 35 cars, up from the traditional 33.
+It was the first time 1979, and only the second time since 1933 that more than 33 cars made up the field.
+However, only 29 cars took the green flag after two failed to start due to mechanical problems, and three others were eliminated in a crash during the pace lap.